cainam/home-cluster-deployment/ansible/README.md

 - security: add to build
 - security: log all incoming connections on gateway
 - image build: exclude images already processed
+- image build: limit applications to what is needed (k8s + deploy)